 How To Change The Length Of Your Instagram Story & Delete Posts You Regret

-The new Instagram Story feature is made for spontaneity.
-Users can share play-by-play photos and videos of anything from a last-minute beach weekend to a PTA meeting without compromising the visual consistency of a carefully-curated feed.
-But just like on Snapchat, impromptu sharing has its pitfalls: a selfie that looked good at midnight might not seem as flattering at 9 a.m.
-Wondering how to change the length of your Instagram story?
-Editing a story is so easy, you'll have #noregrets about trying it out.
+With Instagram’s Story feature, users can share play-by-play photos and videos of anything from a last-minute walk at the park to your toddler saying the darndest thing without compromising the visual consistency of a carefully-curated feed.
+But just like on Snapchat, impromptu sharing has its pitfalls: come 9 a.m., you might regret that selfie you posted at midnight after drinking 3 glasses of wine.
+If you’re wanting to know how to change the length of your Instagram story, you can find comfort knowing that editing a story is so easy, you'll have #noregrets about trying it out.

 Starting a story is simple.
 Just tap the camera icon located in the upper left corner of the home screen.
 After enabling camera and/or microphone access (if it’s not set up yet), you can take a photo, create a short video clip or boomerang, go live, or even upload content from your video roll by selecting the image that appears in the bottom left corner (it should be the most recent pic from your camera roll).
 Get creative with text, stickers, a doodle, questions, or a filter, and share it.
 All these options appear at the bottom of the screen: Add it to your story, blast it to your curated group of close friends, or you can send it to select people by tapping the “send to” button.
 If you’re choosing to send your photo or video to a select person or multiple people, it will appear in their “inbox” as a direct message.
 You can see who has viewed your story during the time it was live by watching your own story and tapping the “seen by” option at the bottom left corner of the screen.
 Only the creator has access to this list.